Published at: 2025-10-30

 picture coming soon:

-Click the “New” button in the upper-right corner to create a Purchase Order.
+• Click the New button in the upper-right to create a Purchase Order.

 picture coming soon:

-Purchase Order Products: Data is sourced from the Products object, but only Products with an “Active” status are available.
-After selecting Products, enter the required purchase quantities.
+• Purchase Order Products: data comes from the Products object; Products must be in the “Active” (listed) status.
+After selecting Products, enter the purchase quantity.

-Notes: Purchase Orders can be referenced by related objects regardless of their approval status.
-Once approved, Purchase Orders cannot be modified or withdrawn but can be printed.
+• Note: The Purchase Order can be referenced by related records regardless of approval status.
+Once a Purchase Order is approved, it cannot be edited or withdrawn, and printing is supported.

 picture coming soon:

-A single Purchase Order can generate one or multiple Inbound Orders.
-The total quantity of Products across all Inbound Orders must not exceed the corresponding quantity specified in the Purchase Order.
+• Each Purchase Order can generate one or multiple Inbound Orders.
+If multiple Inbound Orders are created, the sum of purchased product quantities across those Inbound Orders must not exceed the corresponding quantities on the Purchase Order.

-Upon confirmation, the Inbound Order updates the Purchase Order’s receipt status and increases the Inventory count in the designated Warehouse.
+• After an Inbound Order is confirmed, the system updates the Purchase Order’s receipt status and increases Inventory in the receiving Warehouse.

-When all Products from the Purchase Order have been received, the Purchase Order status changes to “Fulfilled.”
+• When all Products on the Purchase Order have been received, the Purchase Order status changes to “Fully Received.”